Best Diabetic Cereal Choices for Blood Sugar Management

-3. Consider what you eat with the cereal.
+3. Consider what you eat with your diabetic friendly breakfast cereal.

-Don’t have time to compare labels?
-Here’s a few to try!
+Don’t have time to compare labels to find the best diabetic cereal?

 If you are having difficulty controlling your blood sugar, a registered dietitian can help create a meal plan that works with your lifestyle and food preferences to better manage your diabetes.
-Click here or call 301-474-2499 to make an appointment.
+Click Rebecca Bitzer & Associates: A Dietitian for Every Condition or call 301-474-2499 to make an appointment.

 Blog reviewed and updated March 2022